 - Invert the glass slide and press the coverslip and cavity slide simultaneously.

-- Finally, observe the glass slide under the microscope to check the presence of motility.
+- Finally, observe the glass slide under the microscope to check the bacterial flagella.

-Wet mount method: It is also a direct method to identify the motility in bacteria.
-Wet mount method involves the following steps:
+It is also a direct method to identify the motility in bacteria.
+The wet mount method involves the following steps:

 - Take a clean, dust-free microscopic glass slide.

-- Add a drop of saline at the middle of the slide.
+- Add a drop of saline to the middle of the slide.

 - Inoculate a well-isolated colony of the test organism and mix the inoculum with a drop of saline.